jhyang13/GROMACS-Water-Ion-Transport-Polyamide-Membrane/README.md

 - **Home Department:** Mechanical Engineering, UW-Madison
 - **Status:** PhD Student

-Python codes for plotting ion transport through a PA membrane using GROMACS and umbrella sampling
+Python codes for plotting water and ion transport through a PA membrane using GROMACS and umbrella sampling